Live Streaming Pricing Comparison: How Much Does Video Streaming Cost [2024 Update]

 Plus:

-Vimeo’s Plus plan costs $7/month and comes with 5 GB of bandwidth per week, 250 GB storage every year, and allocates for a single user.
+Vimeo’s Plus plan costs $7/month and comes with 5 GB of bandwidth per week, 250 GB of storage every year, and allocates for a single user.
 The only professional functions available at this level are player customization, privacy controls, and social distribution.

 Pro

-The next tier up on Vimeo is the Pro plan.
+The next tier-up on Vimeo is the Pro plan.
 This plan costs $20/month and comes with 20 GB of bandwidth per week, 1 TB storage every year, and 3 team member seats.

-This plan unlocks tools to create and publish unlimited videos, custom video templates, review and approval, private team collaboration projects for up to 3 team members, customizable showcase sites, and streaming on your own site.
+This plan unlocks tools to create and publish unlimited videos, custom video templates, review and approval, private team collaboration projects for up to 3 team members, customizable showcase sites, and streaming on your site.
 It also has unlimited stock photos, videos, and licensed music tools.

 Premium

 For $75/month, the Premium plan and comes with 7 TB total storage and claims unlimited live streaming on Vimeo.
-However, the plan limits to 10 team member seats and includes all of the features included in previous plans and some tools specifically used for live event streaming.
+However, the plan is limited to 10 team member seats and includes all of the features included in previous plans and some tools specifically used for live event streaming.
 These include unlimited live viewers, unlimited live events, streaming to multiple destinations, live Q&A, graphics, polls, and audience chat.

 Enterprise